-I take academic misconduct very seriously, especially for remotely delivered courses.
+I take academic misconduct very seriously.
 Anyone found cheating in this course will received the harshest possible academic penalties.
 Academic misconduct for this course includes (but is not limited to) the following:

-- Handing in any material for evaluation that was done outside you /your group - Obtaining solutions from ANY non-class source, such anyone outside of your group, previous course offerings, stack overflow, etc (unless specifically stated otherwise) - Sharing assignment or exam questions outside of the course for any reason, including assignment sharing websites or online repos such as GitHub - Reverse engineering any obfuscated solution code that may be given to you
+- Handing in any material for evaluation that was done outside you /your group - Obtaining solutions from ANY non-class source, such anyone outside of your group, previous course offerings, stack overflow, ChatGPT, etc - Sharing assignment or exam questions outside of the course for any reason, including assignment sharing websites or online repos such as GitHub - Reverse engineering any obfuscated solution code that may be given to you